 We are making the offer in order to acquire all of the outstanding shares of Siliconix common stock that we do not own.
-Our offer is conditioned on, among other things, the tender of at least a majority of the outstanding publicly held Siliconix shares.
+Our offer is conditioned on, among other things, the tender of at least a majority of the outstanding publicly held Siliconix shares that we do not own.
+This condition will be satisfied if at least 2,924,521 shares are tendered in the offer.
 If that condition is satisfied and if the offer is consummated, we will own more than 90% of the outstanding common stock of Siliconix.
 Under Delaware law, this would allow us to effect a "short-form" merger of Siliconix with the subsidiary of Vishay holding the Siliconix shares without stockholder approval.
 We will effect such a short-form merger, as soon as practicable after consummation of the offer, with the surviving company becoming a wholly owned subsidiary of Vishay.
 To effect the merger, Vishay TEMIC would contribute all of the shares of Siliconix common stock to a wholly owned subsidiary of Vishay TEMIC and that subsidiary would merge with and into Siliconix.